How Cultured Chicken is Made

 Key question: Can cultured meat production maintain sterility and consistency with simpler equipment?
 This depends on whether the process can tolerate: - Less precise temperature control - Simpler cleaning validation - Lower-grade materials (304 vs 316L stainless)

 Contamination is a real risk: Per a 2024 industry survey, cultivated meat companies reported an average microbiological batch failure rate of 11.2% (climbing to 19.5% at commercial scale).
 Primary contamination vectors included improper equipment sterilization and exposure during cell harvest.
 By comparison, the biopharmaceutical industry experiences contamination failures in only ~3.2% of batches at commercial facilities.
-This underscores why most cultured meat companies currently use pharma-grade equipment despite the cost premium.
+This helps explain why many cultured meat companies have historically relied on pharma-grade equipment, though the trend is shifting: companies like Vow and others are now building custom food-grade bioreactors at substantially lower cost (per a 2025 Lever VC report, Vow built a 20,000L bioreactor “well under $1 million,” 80% below off-the-shelf costs).

 Batch vs. Perfusion: Two Operating Modes

 The choice of operating mode is not about different bioreactor types — it is about how nutrients are delivered and waste removed within the same basic stirred-tank reactor described above.
-This choice significantly affects achievable cell density and economics, and maps directly into the media turnover parameter in our cost model: batch mode corresponds to turnover = 1, while perfusion corresponds to turnover = 3-10.
+This choice significantly affects achievable cell density and economics.

 • Batch mode: Fill → Grow → Harvest all.
 Simple but limited density.